corwin-of-amber/osjs-delight/README.md

    task bar, and tray.

-This version includes these packages as Git submodules, and relies on [Parcel](https://parceljs.org)✨ for fast and intuitive bundle creation directly from source, including source maps for best developer experience.
+This version includes these packages as Git submodules, and relies on [Parcel](https://parceljs.org)✨ for fast and intuitive bundle creation directly from source, including source maps for better developer experience.

 ## Quick start